HazyResearch/dd-genomics/code/README.md

 ## Files

-* `malt2sentences.py`: Convert Malt output files into a TSV file that can be loaded in the `sentence` table with the PostgreSQL `COPY FROM` command.
+* `parser2sentences.py`: Convert parser output files into a TSV file that can be loaded in the `sentences` table with the PostgreSQL `COPY FROM` command.